-- Employees are offered frequent opportunities to wash their hands. - Each employee is assigned their own tools, supplies, equipment, and defined workspace to the extent feasible.
-Sharing of workspaces and held items is minimized or eliminated. - Copies of this Protocol have been distributed to all employees. - □ Optional-Describe other measures:

-B. MEASURES TO ENSURE PHYSICAL DISTANCING BY STAFF, STUDENTS AND VISITORS (CHECK ALL THAT APPLY)

-- Maximum number of employees permitted in facility to maximize physical distancing of at least 6 feet or with appropriate physical barriers where 6 feet of distancing is not possible, is:\\\\\. - Maximum number of students permitted in facility to ensure physical distancing of at least 6 feet or with appropriate physical barriers where 6 feet of distancing is not possible (under no circumstances should distance between student seating be less than 4 feet), is:\\\\\. - Measures are in place to ensure physical distancing of students on school busses.
-These measures must include (check all that apply): - A maximum of one child per bus seat. - Face masks required at all times. - Use of alternating rows (strongly recommended but not required). - Open windows (if air quality and rider safety concerns allow, especially if alternating rows is not implemented). - Additional measures in use to ensure physical distancing (Check all that apply): - Staggered school start times to permit more than one trip per bus at school start and close. - Implementation of measures that make it easier for parents to drive students to school, such as availability of early opening with staff presence, expanded short-term parking at schools, and presence of staff at drop-off areas to assure safe movement of students from drop-off to school entry. - Implementation of measures that facilitate safe and age-appropriate student travel to school including Safe Routes to School walking groups, use of school crossing guards, bicycle safety and bike route programming. - Parents have been engaged in working with school personnel to assure that alternative transportation options are appropriately supervised and have incorporated strategies for physical distancing and use of face masks. - o Building infrastructure is adapted to maximize support for bicycle commuting and capacity for bike storage is increased if possible.
+Ø Central office Ø Stairway entrances 0 Elevator entry (if applicable) Ø Classrooms Ø Faculty breakroom d Faculty offices: Resource Room X Soap a and water are available to all employees at the following location(s): Restro ooms and faculty room X Emplo yees are offered frequent opportunities to wash their hands.
+X employee is assigned their own tools, supplies, equipment, and defined workspace to the extent le.
+Sharing of workspaces and held items is minimized or eliminated.
+X Copie s of this Protocol have been distributed to all employees.
+Option nal-Describe other measures: B. URES TO ENSURE PHYSICAL DISTANCING BY STAFF, STUDENTS AND VISITORS CK ALL THAT APPLY) X num number of employees permitted in facility to maximize physical distancing of at least 6 feet appropriate physical barriers where 6 feet of distancing is not possible, is: X Maximum number of students permitted in facility to ensure physical distancing of at least 6 feet or with appropriate physical barriers where 6 feet of distancing is not possible (under no circumstances should distance between student seating be less than 4 feet), is: res are in place to ensure physical distancing of students on school busses.
+These measures nclude (check all that apply): 0 A maximum of one child per bus seat.
+0 Face masks required at all times.
+0 Use of alternating rows (strongly recommended but not required).
+0 Open windows (if air quality and rider safety concerns allow, especially if alternating rows is not implemented).
+Additional measures in use to ensure physical distancing (Check all that apply): Additio onal measures in use to ensure physical distancing (Check all that apply):

+- Staggered school start times to permit more than one trip per bus at school start and close. - Implementation of measures that make it easier for parents to drive students to school, such as availability of early opening with staff presence, expanded short-term parking at schools, and presence of staff at drop-off areas to assure safe movement of students from drop-off to school entry. - Implementation of measures that facilitate safe and age-appropriate student travel to school including Safe Routes to School walking groups, use of school crossing guards, bicycle safety and bike route programming. - Parents have been engaged in working with school personnel to assure that alternative transportation options are appropriately supervised and have incorporated strategies for physical distancing and use of face masks. - Building infrastructure is adapted to maximize support for bicycle commuting and capacity for